AI & Automation

 Recording meetings comes with real responsibilities.
 Before rolling out any AI meeting transcription tool, you need to understand the legal landscape.
 In the United States, many states require all-party consent for recorded conversations, according to the National Conference of State Legislatures.

-On the data side, check where your recordings are stored and whether the provider uses your data to train its models.
+Check where your recordings are stored and whether the provider uses your data to train its models.
 Reputable platforms like Otter.ai and Microsoft Copilot publish clear data processing agreements.
 For teams handling sensitive information, look for SOC 2 Type II certification and end-to-end encryption.

 How to Get the Most Out of AI Meeting Transcription Tools

 The tool is only as good as how you use it.
-A few habits will dramatically improve your results from day one.
+A few habits will improve your results from day one.

-- Use a quality microphone — even the best AI struggles with poor audio input.
+• Use a quality microphone, even the best AI struggles with poor audio input.

-- Introduce speakers by name at the start of a call so the AI can label them accurately.
+• Introduce speakers by name at the start of a call so the AI can label them accurately.

-- Review summaries within 30 minutes while context is still fresh.
+• Review summaries within 30 minutes while context is still fresh.

-- Share meeting summaries in a central place like Notion or Slack so the whole team stays aligned.
+• Share meeting summaries in a central place like Notion or Slack so the whole team stays aligned.

-- Archive transcripts in a searchable folder — they’re invaluable for resolving disputes or reviewing past decisions.
+• Archive transcripts in a searchable folder, they’re invaluable for resolving disputes or reviewing past decisions.

 Frequently Asked Questions